Slayer95/aura-bot/BUILDING.md

   (Or disable it by setting an environment variable: ``export AURALINKCPR=0``)

 Optionally, D++ for Discord integration.
-Note that this step can take several hours.
+Note that this step can take around half an hour.

   cd ../../
   git clone https://github.com/brainboxdotcc/DPP.git dpp-src